tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

 ### 17. Instructor Do: Introduce Checkpoint—SQL (5 min)

-Inform students that they will now be taking a short multiple-choice assessment to check their understanding of SQL.
+In this activity, instructors will introduce a short multiple-choice assessment that gauges students' understanding of SQL.

 **Important:** Do not skip this introduction.
 Do not send out the link without context.